-- (a) The VAMC responsibilities include: - Screening of homeless Veterans to determine eligibility for the HUD-VASH program as established by Veteran's Affairs national office; - (ii) Providing appropriate treatment and supportive services to potential HUD-VASH program Participants, if needed, prior to PHA issuance of rental vouchers; - (iii) Providing housing search assistance to HUD-VASH voucher holders; - (iv) Identifying the social service and medical needs of HUD-VASH Participants and providing, or ensuring the provision of regular ongoing case management, outpatient health services, hospitalization, and other supportive services as needed throughout this initiative; AND - Maintaining records and providing information for evaluation purposes, as required by HUD and Veterans Affairs. - (b) Participation Contingent on Case Management conditioned on participation in case services.
+(a) The VAMC responsibilities include:

+- Screening of homeless Veterans to determine eligibility for the HUD-VASH program as established by Veteran's Affairs national office; - (ii) Assisting veterans with, PHA application and assisting the veteran family with obtaining any needed PHA documentation to ensure rapid voucher issuance; - (iii) Referral of homeless veterans to the PHA; - Providing case management and supportive services to potential HUD-VASH program participants, as needed prior to PHA issuance of rental vouchers;

+Providing housing search assistance to HUD-VASH voucher participants with rental vouchers;

+(iv) Identifying the social service and medical needs of HUD-VASH Participants and providing, or ensuring the provision of regular ongoing case management, outpatient health services, hospitalization, and other supportive services as needed throughout this initiative; AND

+- (v) Maintaining records and providing information for evaluation purposes, as required by HUD and Veterans Affairs. - (vi) - (vii) - (b) Participation Contingent on Case Management

+As a condition of assistance, a HUD-VASH Participant must receive case management services as described above and the failure to participate in case services without good cause, is grounds for termination.
+HUD-VASH Participants will be required to acknowledge on an annual basis that housing assistance is conditioned on participation in case services.
 The case management requirement will be an addition to the Family Obligations described in section 13.5.

-As a condition of assistance, a HUD-VASH Participant must receive case management services as described above and the failure to participate in case services without good cause, is grounds for termination.
-HUD-VASH Participants will be required to acknowledge on an annual basis that housing assistance is